ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 `TAB` column

 ...prints enough spaces to move the `PRINT` position to the column specified.
 It stays on the same line, or, if this would involve backspacing, moves to the next line.
-Note that the +3 reduces the column number 'modulo 32' (i.e. it divides by 32 and takes the remainder) - so `TAB 33` means the same as `TAB 1`.
+Note that the +3 reduces the column number 'modulo 32' (ie. it divides by 32 and takes the remainder) - so `TAB 33` means the same as `TAB 1`.

 As an example...